Radha-AI-Products/demos/BudgetBuddy/readme.md

 4.  **Explore the BudgetBuddy UI:** You can now interact with the BudgetBuddy demo, showcasing Blazor components built with Instruct UI and styled with MudBlazor, just as shown in the YouTube video.

 5.  **Conclusion:** Now that you have the BudgetBuddy demo set up, you can explore and modify the application as needed.
-Feel free to make changes, experiment, and build your own travel planning app using Blazor and InstructUI.
+Feel free to make changes, experiment, and build your own budget planning app using Blazor and      InstructUI.
 6. For more information on  InstuctUI visit: [Instruct UI](https://instructui.com/)